Skip to main content

 There's something liberating about not always needing to have my phone on hand.

-Another significant benefit has been the activity rings, which motivate me to exercise more.
+• Activity Rings — A significant benefit that motivates me to exercise more.
 I've pushed my daily walking average to about 8,000 steps, up from around 4,000 to 5,000 steps.

 The SE 2 has been a solid watch, doing exactly what I need it to do.
 However, I'm starting to feel fatigued with the smartwatch experience.
 It’s puzzling; sometimes I crave the features of a smartwatch, but when I have it, I find myself not wanting to use it.
 This love-hate relationship with the Apple Watch is intriguing.